dstufft/personal-peps/git-and-github.rst

 the "Pull Request" workflow that is commonly found on sites like Github.

-However where PEP 474 wants to continue to use Mercurial and wishes to use an OSS and self hosted and therefore restricts itself to only those solutions this PEP expands the scope of that to include migrating to Git and using Github.
+However where PEP 474 wants to continue to use Mercurial and wishes to use an OSS and self-hosted and therefore restricts itself to only those solutions this PEP expands the scope of that to include migrating to Git and using Github.